top of page

 Second Reading

-Lector: A reading from Paul’s Letter to the Romans
+Lector: A reading from the First Letter of Peter.

 Lector: Hear what the Spirit is saying to God’s people.